 These resources exist to encourage you, challenge you and support you along the path that leads to the realization of your full potential.
 Seek them out early and often, as they can ensure your success in the classroom and enhance your intellectual growth across your entire Wake Forest journey — and beyond.

 OAA offers students the opportunity to meet with an academic counselor one-on-one while respecting privacy and confidentiality.
-Students are welcome to stop by Reynolda Hall 125 between 8:30 a.m. and 5 p.m. to see a counselor, or make an appointment in advance by calling (336) 758-3320.
+Students are welcome to stop by Reynolda Hall 125 — Monday through Friday between 8:30 a.m. and 5 p.m. — to see a counselor, or make an appointment in advance by calling (336) 758-3320.

 The Learning Assistance Center (LAC) provides academic counseling and peer tutoring.
 Academic counseling focuses on familiarizing the student with study, time management and organizational strategies that enable successful learning at the college level.
 A peer tutoring program offers students individual or group tutoring in many courses including the foreign languages.
 Peer tutors are available primarily for divisional classes.
-More information can be found in Reynolda Hall 117.
+The center is open Monday through Friday 8:30 a.m. to 5 p.m in Reynolda Hall 117.

 The Math Center offers both free one-on-one peer and group math tutoring for Wake Forest students.
 Students may sign up for appointments online.
 Students may make one appointment per day but no more than two per week.
 Students may request standing appointments, which will reserve an appointment for the same day, same time and same tutor for the entire semester.
 Students who do not have an appointment are welcome to drop by Manchester Hall 364 for group tutoring; hours are listed on the website.